atl-jugheads/jupyter-day-atlanta-ii/readme.md

 * 1:40pm - 4pm

     * Up and Running: The Jupyter Stack for n00bs
-        * 1:40pm - 2:25pm A 45 minute crash course on getting the most out of Jupyter in Lab.
+        * 1:40pm - 2:25pm A 45 minute crash course on getting the most out of JupyterLab.

     * 1:40pm - 4pm Interacting and Collaborating with Jupyter
     * 1:40pm - 4pm Jupyter for Business and Science